 The embassy will require an original and photocopied version of your income tax return.
 If you don’t have an ITR for some reason, the embassy will require a letter from you explaining why.

 This can be established either through your ITR, certificate of employment, or your travel history.
-You also get a higher chance of getting approved if you submit an old passport with plenty of stamps and visas on it.
+You also get a higher chance of getting approved if you submit an old passport with plenty of travel stamps and visas on it.